-Simone, Abdoumaliq.
+Hull, Matthew.
+2012.
+Government of Paper: The Materiality of Bureacracy in Urban Pakistan Simone, Abdoumaliq.
 2010.
 City Life from Jakarta to Dakar: Movements at the Crossroads Huyssen, Andreas, ed.
 2008.
-Other Cities, Other Worlds: Urban Imaginaries in a Globalizing Age Davis, Mike.
-2006.
-Planet of Slums
+Other Cities, Other Worlds: Urban Imaginaries in a Globalizing Age Angotti, Thomas.
+2013.
+The New Century of the Metropolis: Urban Enclaves and Orientalism